Commodity Trading

 The risks and rewards of the commodity market

-As with all types of trading, there are no guarantees when it comes to commodity trading in Australia or elsewhere.
-It’s important that you understand and appreciate the risks and rewards before entering the commodity market.
-You should carry out in-depth research and analysis before taking up any positions.
+As with all types of trading, there are no guarantees when it comes to commodities.
+It’s important that traders understand and appreciate both sides of the coin before they enter the commodity market.
+They should ensure they’ve done the necessary research and analysis prior to taking up any positions.

 The commodity market is particularly high risk and high reward, perhaps even more so than most other markets.
-Commodity traders can take steps to mitigate those risks, but it’s a market that requires a lot of specialised knowledge in order to be navigated successfully.
+Commodity traders can take steps to mitigate those risks, but it’s a market that requires a good deal of specialised knowledge in order to be navigated successfully.

 You can trade metals and energy markets with tight spreads and low commissions with FXOpen.
-We’re fully authorised and regulated by ASIC, making us one of Australia’s most reputable commodity trading companies.
+We’re licensed to provide financial services in Australia: AFSL 412871ABN 61 143 678 719, so you can rest assured you’re trading with a regulated commodity trading company.

-Why not get in touch with us today or open an account to start your trading journey.
-You’ll find out why FXOpen offers one of the very best online commodity trading platforms on the market.
+Why not get in touch with us today or open an account to start your trading journey and find out why FXOpen offers one of the very best commodity trading platforms on the market.

 What factors affect commodity prices?

 As with almost any market, supply and demand has a huge impact on the commodity market.
-If oil production levels in traditionally prolific areas such as the Middle East were to drop for example, those commodity prices would be likely to rise.
+For example, if oil production levels in traditionally prolific areas such as the Middle East were to drop, those commodity prices would be likely to rise.

-Commodity trading is widely seen as a higher risk because the market can also be affected by circumstances outside of traders’ control.
-For example, major political events such as the US elections have historically had a significant impact on the price of precious metals, especially gold.
-That’s one commodity market that traders will monitor closely when candidates embark on their presidential campaigns.
+Commodity trading is widely seen as higher risk because the market can also be affected by circumstances outside of traders’ control.
+For example, major political events such as the US elections have historically had a significant impact on the price of precious metals – especially gold – so that is one commodity market that traders will monitor closely when candidates embark on their campaigns.

 What is a commodity broker?